-There’s a lot of debate on whether you do or don’t need a sleeping bag when walking the Camino de Santiago.
+There’s a lot of debate on whether you do or don’t need a backpacking sleeping bag when walking the Camino de Santiago.
 While there are plenty of affordable accommodation options along the way, some pilgrims still like bringing their camping gear.

 Even if you do decide to sleep in hotels and shared dormitories, there’s always a possibility that the available blankets won’t keep you sufficiently warm.
 In such cases, a sleeping bag can come in very handy, especially if your pilgrimage takes place during early spring or late fall.